 Four Distinct Seasons

 Montreal differs to my home city of Auckland in that it has four distinct seasons; Celsius temperatures can range from the minus thirties in the winter to positive thirties in the summer.
 Fall (otherwise known as Autumn) is distinct with its bright foliage colours as the deciduous trees drop their leaves.
 Plus there is also a distinct Spring, not sure what happens in Spring but I’m about to find out.
 Montreal is a great city to enjoy the weather; from freezing snow covered winter days to super hot, blue sky summer days – Montreal has it all.
+You can find hotels deals in Montreal at any time of the year you choose to visit.

 Cycle Culture (In the Summer)